Logo Voyage

 By bus and tram

-[edit]England is covered by a wide bus network.
-Buses are numerous, frequent and reliable in cities and towns and an ideal way of getting around.
+England is covered by a wide bus network.
+Buses are numerous, frequent and reliable in cities and towns.
 Rural areas are less well served and hiring a car is often the best option to explore the countryside and villages.
-From 2022, all bus fares in England have been capped at £2.
+From 2025, the majority of bus fares across England are capped at £3, although some cities and regions may have lower fares.

 The vast majority of bus stops are request stops, meaning that you must put your arm out as the bus approaches to signal that you want it to stop.
 Likewise once on the bus, you must ring the bell in advance of the stop you want to get off at.
 The majority of bus services, especially in urban areas, are fully accessible for disabled travellers, with either low floors or the use of a ramp facilitating access for wheelchair users.
 On-board, there is space for pushchairs and wheelchairs.